 Industrial Technology and Physical Education /Athletics Fields Project

-This project consists of an approximately 35,000 square-foot industrial technology
+This project consisted of an approximately 35,000 square-foot industrial technology

 complex and new synthetic running track and practice fields for football and soccer,

 as well as a new baseball field.
-Two new buildings and a remodeled building O will
+Two new buildings and a remodeled building O provide

-provide space to consolidate all industrial technology disciplines: architectural
+space to consolidate all industrial technology disciplines: architectural drafting,

-drafting, electronics, viticulture/enology and automotive, auto body, engineering,
+electronics, viticulture/enology and automotive, auto body, engineering, welding and

 The first new athletic facility to come online was the baseball field, which was relocated